saint-germain/prodimopy_test/README.rst

 The following packages are required

 * *matplotib* required for the plotting part only, version>=2 is recommended
-* astropy     version >=1.3 is recommended
+* *astropy*     version >=1.3 is recommended
-* numpy       no known special requirements
+* *numpy*       no known special requirements
-* scipy       no known special requirements
+* *scipy*       no known special requirements

 If you use the setup script (see Installation) those packages will be installed automatically if they are not included in your python distribution.
+We recommend to use python3 but python2 should also still work.

 Installation
 ************